Issue: Support policies that improve the pricing and transparency, and increase access, affordability, and availability of prescription drugs.

 Call to Action

-• Urge Congress to pass the Lower Costs, More Transparency Act, H.R.
-5378, to promote price transparency among health care entities.
+- Urge the Senate to also pass the Lower Costs, More Transparency Act, H.R.
+5378, to promote price transparency among healthcare entities.